Matthew 5

 The whole earth will belong to them.

-6 Happy are the people who want to obey God, as much as they want to eat food.
+6 Happy are the people who want to obey God, as much as they need to eat food.

-God will give to them everything that they need.
+God will give them everything that they need.

-7 Happy are the people who help other people and who forgive them.
+7 Happy are the people who are kind and who forgive other people.

 God will forgive people like that.

-8 Happy are the people who have only good thoughts.
+8 Happy are the people who have pure thoughts.

 They will come near to God and see him.

-9 Happy are the people who bring people together to be friends.
+9 Happy are the people who help people to live in peace.

 God will call them his children.